Frequently Asked Questions

 What kind of security will be present?

-All guests and graduating students will be subject to a Security Bag Check.
-Attendees are encouraged to leave bags, purses, backpacks, boxes, and strollers at home or lock and hidden securely in the vehicle.
+All guests, faculty, and graduating students will be subject to a Security Bag Check.
+Attendees are encouraged to leave coats, bags, purses, backpacks, boxes, and strollers at home or locked and hidden securely in the vehicle.
 Expedited entry to indoor venues will be available for guests without bags, purses, backpacks, boxes, and strollers to check.
 Prohibited items include: illegal drugs or alcohol; weapons of any kind; or any item deemed to challenge public safety.

 What time should we arrive?

 Guests and graduating students are advised to allow an hour or longer to park and reach their seats.
+Please also add 30-40 minutes to your planned commute time as traffic is expected to be very heavy.
+It is also recommended that you avoid taking West Center Road to arrive at the arena if possible.
 Early arrival guarantees the best parking, shortest security check wait times, and the choicest seating.
 Carpooling is highly encouraged for guests and graduates.
-All students should arrive in the line up area in the Arena at least 45 minutes prior to the start of the ceremony.
+All students and faculty should arrive in the line up area an hour prior to the start of the ceremony.

 Will there be handicapped accessible parking and seating available?